Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsection{Local-Global Discriminators}

-Our Pro-UInet upsamples occluded LR faces through a coarse-to-fine fashion and generates non-occluded HR face images.
 We employ two discriminators, \emph{i.e.,} Global-D and Local-D, to force the generated HR faces to lie on the same manifold as real HR faces do.
-The Local-D encourages the newly generated missing parts to be semantically valid, while the Global-D focuses on the whole faces for more photo-realistic global views.
+Considering that our masks may be irregular, we apply the Local-D to the central facial area, containing the nose, mouth, and eyes.
+In this manner, the Local-D encourages the generated facial areas to be semantically valid, while the Global-D encourages the generated local area consistent with the other areas semantically and spatially.

-To dissect the impacts of Global-D and Local-D, we provide the results of different Pro-UIGAN variants (see Figs.~\ref{figloss}(j), (k), and (l)).
-As shown in Fig.~\ref{figloss}(k), the Pro-UInet with Local-D generates visually pleasing details of missing components.
+To dissect the impacts of Global-D and Local-D, we provide the results of different Pro-UIGAN variants (Figs.~\ref{figloss}(j), (k), and (l)).
+As shown in Fig.~\ref{figloss}(k), the Pro-UInet with Local-D generates visually pleasing details of facial components.
 However, the global structure of the face is still blurry.
-This is because the Local-D can hardly generate a direct impact outside the missing regions during the back propagation.
-In contrast, as shown in Fig.~\ref{figloss}(l), our Pro-UIGAN captures global profiles of faces and local facial characteristics.
+This is because it is difficult for the Local-D to impact the whole image during the backpropagation.
+In contrast, as shown in Fig.~\ref{figloss}(l), our Pro-UIGAN captures not only local facial characteristics but also global profiles of faces.